mal0004/status-page/content/issues/offline_suba.md

 section: issue
 ---

-*Update* - We are in the process of fixing that, we think the api discord has a problem..
+*Update* - We are in the process of fixing that, we think the api discord has a problem.

+*Update* - The problem is the shard connection with discord, we're doing our best to fix that.